How to Install and Use WP-CLI to Manage a WordPress Site + Commands and Cheat Sheet

-- We will use the wp core command in order to add our MySQL database credentials to WordPress:
+- Enter the wp config create command to MySQL database credentials to WordPress:

-Replace the default values with your own database details:
+Don’t forget to replace the default values with your database details.

-We will use the same wp core command in order to add these details and complete the WordPress installation:
+- Use the wp core install command to add these details and complete the WordPress installation:

-wp core install --url=yourdomain.com --title=Site_Title --admiwp corn_user=admin_username --admin_password=admin_password --email@example.com
+wp core install --url=yourdomain.com --title=Site_Title --admin_user=admin_username --admin_password=admin_password --email@example.com

 Success: WordPress installed successfully.

-Using WP-CLI to Install and Manage WordPress Themes
+How to Install and Manage WordPress Themes via WP-CLI

 wp theme list